Dana Strum: Randy Rhoads

 When Rhoads arrived at the studio with his old Gibson practice amp, his old six-band equalizer and his Les Paul guitar, Ozzy was stoned and fell asleep.
 However, Dana Strum, who had booked the studio time and convinced Rhoads to come down to play despite his lack of interest in Black Sabbath, was determined not to let this opportunity pass.
 He woke Osbourne up, pulled him into a dimly lit control room and made him listen to Rhoads' playing.
 Initially resistant, Osbourne was willing to "see this Jesus of guitar players."
 Strum asked Rhoads to play the guitar solo he had performed at the Starwood.
 Strum said, "It was louder than hell, it sounded huge."
-Despite Osbourne's initial skeptisism, after listening to Rhoads perform the guitar solo, he immediately offered him the job.
+Despite Osbourne's initial skepticism, after listening to Rhoads perform the guitar solo, he immediately offered him the job.

-With Rhoads still playing, Strum rushed Ozzy back to his hotel and then returned to tinform the guitarist of the news.
+With Rhoads still playing, Strum rushed Ozzy back to his hotel and then returned to inform the guitarist of the news.
 After a brief meeting at Osbourne's hotel the following day, where Rhoads reportedly failed to impress Osbourne by drinking Diet Coke and dressing "very extravagantly" a jam session was held at Mars rehearsal studio.
 The session included Osbourne, Strum and Rhoads and drummer Frankie Banali who was suggested by Rhoads, and was described by Strum as "a pretty wild band."
 The group rehearsed for approximately one week until Jet Records abruptly sent Strum and Banali home.
 In a 1986 interview with Metal Mania, Strum reflected on the disappointment of losing a promising collaboration at such a young age stating that the group had potential, but expressed his confidence that Rhoads' talent would lead to great success in the future.

 Randy Rhoads recorded two studio albums with Ozzy Osbourne, Blizzard Of Ozz (1980) and Diary Of A Madman (1981).
 He also toured with Osbourne's band in Europe and North America.
-Tragically, Rhoads died in a small plane crash on March 19, 1982 in Leesburg, Florida "He was the best guitarist I'd ever seen," Dana Strum said.
+Tragically, Rhoads died in a small plane crash on March 19, 1982, in Leesburg, Florida "He was the best guitarist I'd ever seen," Dana Strum said.
 "It was Randy's sound – along with Eddie Van Halen's – that changed the whole way the next generation of guitar players thought about music.
 The ones they tried to emulate but never could."